 Rewards achievement gap-closing schools.
 Schools meeting the state average status for academic performance schoolwide and beating the subgroup average with their historically disadvantaged subgroups qualify for High Track renewal (see below).

 A new “second look” construct.
-The construct allows schools and authorizers to consider alternative, robust measures of achievement growth and postsecondary success as evidence to support charter renewal (sunsets 2026).
+The construct allows schools and authorizers, in certain instances, to consider alternative, robust measures of achievement growth and postsecondary success as evidence to support charter renewal.

 3 Track Renewal:

-High Track: a streamlined and longer (5-7 year) renewal term for charter schools demonstrating strong performance across all Dashboard indicators and for schools closing the achievement gap for historically disadvantaged subgroups.
+High Performing: a streamlined and potentially longer (5-7 year) renewal term for charter schools demonstrating strong performance across all Dashboard indicators and for schools closing the achievement gap for historically disadvantaged subgroups.

-Middle Track: places greater weight on academic performance, allows for 2nd look (sunsets 2026) if school performance on California Dashboard state and local indicators does not demonstrate clear case for renewal.
-These schools may be renewed for a 5-year term.
+Middle Performing: These schools may be renewed for a 5-year term, after considering a number of academic performance and other factors as outlined in statute.

-Low Track: presumptive non-renewal for underperforming schools, allows for 2nd look (sunsets 2026).
-If approved these schools are renewed only for a 2-year term.
+Low Performing: presumptive non-renewal for underperforming schools.
+At an authorizer’s discretion, it may make certain findings granting a limited approval term to low-performing charters.
+If approved, these schools are renewed only for a 2-year term.

-Additional guardrails to ensure fair and robust renewal determinations.
-The high track and low track use parallel criteria and contain guardrails to ensure schools are fairly reviewed when considering expedited renewal or presumptive non-renewal.

-Substantial fiscal, governance, and student admissions issues are allowable as a basis for non-renewal, but only if the authorizer has provided appropriate notice and opportunity to cure the violation, including a corrective action plan proposed by the charter school.
+Substantial fiscal, governance, and student admissions issues are allowable as a basis for non-renewal, after compliance with certain notice and other criteria as outlined in statute.

-DASS Schools will be evaluated on CA Dashboard indicators as well as “alternative metrics” mutually determined by the charter and authorizer.

-(Appendix 2 contains a table of Education Code)

-Finding’s 1 & 2: The Charter School presents a sound educational program for pupils to be enrolled in the Charter School.
+Findings 1 & 2: The Charter School presents a sound educational program for pupils to be enrolled in the Charter School.
 The Petitioners are likely to successfully implement the program set forth in the Renewal Petition.

-WCS is designed to meet the needs of many different types of students:
+FRCS is designed to meet the needs of many different types of students:

+Homeschooled students who want to earn an accredited high school diploma

 Students needing the flexibility to spend more time on learning content not available in the traditional classroom-based setting

 Students who are able to learn at an accelerated pace